reddniharika/Decision-tree-from-scratch/README.md

 # Decision-tree-from-scratch
-Creating a decision tree without using an built in packages
+In this repository, I have created a decsion tree for classification of family of plants based on a few features of the flower.
+The decision tree was built from scratch without using any built in packages in R.